SoerenNagel/MSMfECD/README.md

 This repository provides:
 - Core simulation code
 - Data files and scripts to generate the Figures from the paper
+- some larger files are not included, but can be requested from the authors

 ## Notes